gabadie/makefile/readme.txt

     > make show/products
         Shows all public products

+    > make show/products/all
+        Shows all (public and private) products

     > make show/targets
         Shows all products' target that are going to be built